oudammeas/DV-Lottery-Services/README.md

 ---

-- [AWS](https://aws.amazon.com/) - Hosts the website front-end.
+- [AWS Amplify](https://aws.amazon.com/) - Hosts both frontend and backend.
-- [Auth0](https://auth0.com/) - Used for all authentication and authorization.
+- [Amazon Cognito](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js) - Used for all authentication and
+  authorization.
-- [MySQL](https://www.mysql.com/) - Used as the database management.
+- [AWS Dynamodb](https://aws.amazon.com/dynamodb) - Used as the database management.

 # Libraries Used